 The laws of all 50 states and the District of Columbia require that prospective adoptive parents undergo a home study before being able to adopt a child.
 A home study is basically a license to adopt a child.
 It must be conducted by a neutral adoption agency or social worker whose job it is to determine if a prospective adoptive parent is fit to care for a child.
 The home study process involves education and preparation as well as the gathering of information about the prospective parents.
 Ideally, the home study helps to build a partnership between the adoption social worker and the applicants.
 Individuals who seek to adopt may face the entire process with tender egos and mounting anxiety that they will not be “approved.”
 Armed with accurate information, however, prospective parents can face the home study experience with confidence and the excitement that should accompany the prospect of welcoming a child into the family.

-There is no set format adoption agencies use to conduct home studies.
-They must follow the general regulations of their State, but they have the freedom to develop their own application packet, policies, and procedures within those regulations.
+There is no set format that adoption agencies use to conduct home studies.
+They must follow the general regulations of their state, but they have the freedom to develop their own application packet, policies, and procedures within those regulations.
 Some agencies will have prospective parents attend one or several group orientation sessions or a series of training classes before they complete an application.
 Others will have their social worker start by meeting with family members individually and then ask that they attend educational meetings later on.
 Usually agency staff members are glad to answer any questions and to guide applicants through the process.

 In addition to the standard clearances set forth above, most home studies are written as a narrative story about the adoptive parent(s).
 Accordingly, the social worker conducting the home study will ask for an autobiographical statement essentially setting forth the story of your life.
 Most agencies have a set of guidelines that detail the kind of information they require to assist you in writing the autobiography and others have the worker assist you directly.
 You may be asked to describe who reared you and their style of child rearing, how many brothers and sisters you have, and where you are in the birth order.